CMPUT301F18T26/iCare/doc/DocsForWiki/UserStories.md

 - US 11.03.01 As a patient, I should be able to have at least 2 body location pictures.

 - US 11.04.01 As a patient, when I view a body location it should be a clear indicator of a point on a body-location picture.

+- US 11.05.01 *new* As a patient, when making a record I want to choose from available body locations to associate with a photo or a record.

+- US 11.06.01 *new* As a patient, I should be able to add body location photos.

+- US 11.07.01 *new* As a patient, I should be able to remove body location photos.

+- US 11.08.01 *new* As a patient, I should be able to label body location photos.

+- US 11.09.01 *new* As a patient, I want body-location photos stored locally on my device (and remotely) so that access to them is fast.

+## Sys-admin <a name="sys_admin"></a>

+- US 12.01.01 *new* As a sysadmin, I want to use a Free/Libre Open Source Software service-side tool such as Elasticsearch to host this application.
+No proprietary software for data-hosting.
+"Wow" Factor

 <a name="user_stories_footnote">*</a> User Stories were fetched from the project description provided by Abram Hindle